"Blossoming into a real force in relation to High Court work.” Legal 500 (2015)

-Called to the Bar in 2000, the focus of Matthew’s High Court practice is business competition: confidential information, restrictive covenants and springboard relief, particularly in a team move context.
-He regularly makes and resists injunction applications.
+Called to the Bar in 2000, the focus of Matthew’s High Court practice is business competition: confidential information, restrictive covenantsand springboard relief, particularly in a team-move context.
+As a result he is regularly instructed to make and resist injunction applications.
 Principal areas of Matthew’s Tribunal practice include complex discrimination claims, whistleblowing, TUPE and employee/worker status.

 Matthew has experience across a variety of sectors: banking/finance, publishing, the legal sector, the pharmaceutical industry, recruitment, security, religious institutions, telecommunications, the health sector and professional regulatory bodies.